nodejs/TSC/README.md

-# The Node.js Technical Steering Committee
+# Node.js Technical Steering Committee

 The Node.js Technical Steering Committee (TSC) is the technical governing body of Node.js.
 It is described in the [TSC Charter][].

-## TSC Scope
+## TSC scope

-**The TSC is responsible for the Node.js Core project, a number of projects depended upon by Node.js Core, and a number of projects adjacent to Node.js Core.**
+The TSC is responsible for the Node.js Core project, some projects depended upon by Node.js Core, and several projects adjacent to Node.js Core.

 The TSC exercises autonomy in managing its responsibilities and seeks agreement from the OpenJS Foundation Board on any change to the scope of those